h0ngcha0/liuhongchao.github.io/_posts/2022-01-22-eth-event-logs.md

 ---
 layout: post
 category: Etheruem
-title: Deep Dive into the Ethereum Logs
+title: Deep Dive into Ethereum Logs
 ---

 Logs in Ethereum are very useful since they are the underlying